NiklasJordan/niklasjordan.com-ALT/who-i-am.markdown

 ### User Experience & Usability Engineering
 <div class="container">
     <div class="spalte abstand">
-      <p>It's always critical to look at the whole context of an interaction, from what brought the user to this place, to where they want to go once they are finished.
+      <p class="half">It's always critical to look at the whole context of an interaction, from what brought the user to this place, to where they want to go once they are finished.
 Creating that complete experience is central to my work as a User Experience Architect.</p>
       <p>I design and moderate usability studies and conduct usability expert reviews to evaluate design artifacts.
 With experience in scientific research methodology and statistical analysis, I can apply various levels of rigor to projects as needed.</p>
       <p>That mean: I envision and design the experience for the user from start to finish of an interaction with a product or service.</p>
     </div>
     <div class="spalte">
-      <p><strong>What can I do for you:</strong></p>
+      <p class="half"><strong>What can I do for you:</strong></p>
       <ul class="hug">
         <li>Consulting and give lessons</li>
         <li>Task Analysis</li>